 “Since we have been working with Recite Me and updating our website making it disability friendly, we have received many compliments and thanks from the autism community.
 Recite Me are always respectful and understand exactly what we are trying to achieve to make the website accessible to all.”
 Anna Kennedy, CEO

 Autism Plus has been supporting adults and young people with autism, learning disabilities, mental health conditions, and other complex needs since 1986.

 “As a Disability Confident employer, we want to ensure we are as accessible as possible, not only to the people we support but for our employees and supporters too.
 Recite Me provides more options on our website and makes the content completely customisable. ” Katie Mitchell, Marketing Manager

 To understand the online challenges and obstacles those with autism face, we sat down with Katie Mitchell, Marketing Manager at Autism Plus to discuss the importance of providing accessibility options online.

 Find Out More

 In today’s increasingly digital landscape, it has never been more important that everyone has equal access to information online.
-For further details on becoming more inclusive by utilising our assistive technology, please feel free to contact our team or book a demonstration of our toolbar.
+For further details on becoming more inclusive by utilising our assistive technology for autism, please feel free to contact our team or book a demonstration of our toolbar.